Javascript is not enabled.

 Frozen vegetables also have a long shelf life and typically don’t have added salt, Woods says.
 Just make sure they aren’t packaged with a sauce or cheese.

 Frozen meals can vary significantly in terms of calories and fat content.
-However, one common factor among frozen entrees is their high sodium content.
-For instance, a frozen entree with only 320 calories and 4 grams of fat may contain a whopping 790 mg of sodium, 34 percent of the daily value.
+However, one common factor among frozen entrées is their high sodium content.
+For instance, a frozen entrée with only 320 calories and 4 grams of fat may contain a whopping 790 mg of sodium, 34 percent of the recommended daily value.

-Believe it or not, about three-fourths of a pickle spear packs 260 mg of sodium (11 percent of the daily value) while only having 5 calories.
+Believe it or not, about three-fourths of a pickle spear packs 260 mg of sodium (11 percent of the recommended daily value) thought it only has 5 calories.

 Unlock Access to AARP Members Edition